tannousgeagea/AD/README.md

 We implemented advanced anomaly detection methods in Python using ML libraries PyTorch and TensorFlow, as well as simulating virtual environments aided by Ansys AVxcelerate-tools.

+To use the models please either run the command on python:

+'''
+python main.py --modelName vae --source path/to/datasets batch_size 16 latent_dim 16 lr 0.0001 epochs 100
+'''

+or check the example of exp.ipynb